-g.
-The Admissions Authority reserve the right to withdraw the offer of a school place where false evidence is received in relation to baptism or place of residence.
+h.
+The Admissions Authority reserve the right to withdraw the offer of a school place where false evidence is received in relation to baptism, place of residence or any other information in order to seek a place at the school.